Knee (gamer): Honors

 In 2018, Knee was inducted into the Esports Hall of Fame in Seoul under the "Heroes" Category.

 Public image

 Other rival gamers respect the game of Knee.
 For example, Arslan Ash has stated a number of times that he most feared playing against Knee, and unlike Knee has a less confrontational style where he prefers playing weaker pools in order to strategize his chances in advancing in tournaments.
 Publishers such as ESPN have called him arguably the best Tekken player in history.
 Knee's favorite character is Bryan Fury, and also plays Feng Wei and the Mishima family: Heihachi Mishima, Kazuya Mishima, and Devil Jin; he does not consider Jin Kazama nor Reina as part of the Mishimas due to the differences in their fighting styles.

+Knee started the Tekken Stars Cup at Green Arcade in 2016, then later turned it into an online tournament that served as a Challengers event for many Korean professionals.
+Korean professionals including Ulsan have called him the father of Korean Tekken for growing the professional scene in the country.